 What is the Social Welfare Appeals Office?

-The Social Welfare Appeals Office operates independently of the Department of Social and Family Affairs.
-It is headed by a Chief Appeals Officer and has its own Appeals Officers who make the decisions.
+The Social Welfare Appeals Office operates independently of the Department of Social Protection.
+It decides on appeals cases where a person is not satisfied with a decision of the Department.
+It is headed by a Chief Appeals Officer and has its own Appeals Officers who decide on appeals.

 Chief Appeals Officer

 In your appeal you should state your name, your address, and your Personal Public Service (PPS) number and enclose:

 Important:If you wish to obtain any information or copies of documents that the Deciding Officer used in reaching the decision, you should contact the relevant area of the Department of Social Protection and let them know that you need the information in order to make an appeal.